Self-portrait (Raphael): Finish and authenticity

 The Self-Portrait has undergone restoration treatments and laboratory analysis, which have informed debates about its authorship.
 Prior to its restoration, many scholars regarded the work as a later copy of Raphael as shown in the School of Athens fresco.

 However, infrared photographs have shown that the picture has the same exploratory sketches as Raphael's independent drawings, suggesting that he produced the work himself.
 These underdrawings are also comparable with those found in the Small Cowper Madonna.
 The distinctive treatment of the lines is consistent with Raphael's style and cannot be attributed to a copyist.

 Close examination of the hair and flesh tones after cleaning the painting suggests that the work was left unfinished.
 The reasons for the painting's incomplete state remain unclear.
-It is also uncertain whether the black costume, coat, and bonnet were created by Raphael himself or added later to present a more finished appearance.
+It is also uncertain whether the black&white-burger costume, coat, and bonnet were created by Raphael himself or added later to present a more finished appearance.